kevinduh/sockeye-recipes3/egs/asha/README.md

 It is similar to that of [egs/gridsearch](../gridsearch).
 The most common hyperparameters are in the example, but the toolkit is flexible to any user-defined hyperparameter.

 For example, the snippet below says that the user wishes to search over two options for `bpe_symbols_src`, one option for `bpe_symbols_trg`, and three options for `transformer_model_size`.
-Make sure to change the `rootdir` in `hpm-space.yaml` to your local installation of sockeye-recipes3, `workdir` to this directory (e.g. `$rootdir/egs/asha/space1/`), and `train_tok`/`valid_tok` to the data paths in your own settings; absolute paths is recommended since this is the blueprint from generating various hpm files, which may be moved around.
+Make sure to change the `rootdir` in `hpm-space.yaml` to your local installation of sockeye-recipes3, `workdir` to this directory (e.g. `$rootdir/egs/asha/space1/`), and `train_tok`/`valid_tok` to the data paths in your own settings; absolute paths are recommended since this is the blueprint from generating various hpm files, which may be moved around.

 ```
 workdir: /exp/xzhang/sockeye-recipes3/egs/asha/space1/